Suman84/steam-market-CSGO-profitable-tradeups-predictor/README.md

 ### 4.Run names_and_prices_extractor_and_store_in_txtfile.py.
 Output will be stored in a txt file.

 ## DISCLAIMER: This project is for educational purpose only and was developed during my time learning python.
 I wont be held responsible for any trouble it may cause.
-### I used my knowlegde of maths on how trade up works in csgo, which i am pretty sure is correct, but i highly recommend to check stuffs yourself and let me know if maths doesn't match up.
+### I used my knowlegde of maths on how trade up works in csgo, which wasn't totally correct, hence, skins with different float range from 0-1 will have bad predictions.
 ### Lastly, steam blocks any user from making too many requests in short interval of time,so program will wait periodically, hence, extraction will take a lot of time.